HDAimperial/HDAimperial.github.io/index.md

 - **Epidemiology: Beyond the Basics.** Ward H, Toledano M, Shaddick G, Davies B, Elliott P (2012) .
 Oxford University Press, Oxford UK.
 (Amazon price £26).
 - **Essential epidemiology: an introduction for students and health professionals.** Webb, P., Bain, C. and Page, A., 2016. .
 Cambridge University Press. [https://www.amazon.co.uk/Essential-Epidemiology-Introduction-Students-Professionals/dp/0521177316](https://www.amazon.co.uk/Essential-Epidemiology-Introduction-Students-Professionals/dp/0521177316)

+#### Biology for OMICs cheat sheet

+Some of the former students and teaching staff on the course have put together a nice [cheat sheet](Biology for OMICs cheat sheet.docx) with some of the concepts you will need to pickup throughout the course.
+You will review these in Molecular Epidemiology or in our optional Molecular Biology classes but this is a great starting point.

 ### Statistics

 - **Essential Medical Statistics.** Kirkwood B and Sterne J (2003) (2nd ed).
 Blackwell Science Ltd. [https://www.amazon.co.uk/Essential-Medical-Statistics-Essentials-Kirkwood/dp/0865428719](https://www.amazon.co.uk/Essential-Medical-Statistics-Essentials-Kirkwood/dp/0865428719)